Capillary/api-documentation/source/includes/_events.md

 `http://{Cluster URL}/v2/events/meta_fields`

-## Get Metadata of Standard Events
+## Get Details of Standard Events (Metadata)

+Retrieves details of all standard events that are available in Capillary.

 > Sample Request